-- NEVER let power cords or cables lay in water. - NEVER stand in water while AC power from the generator is being transferred to a load. - NEVER use damaged or worn cables or cords when connecting equipment to generator.
-Inspect for cuts in the insulation. - NEVER grab or touch a live power cord or cable with wet hands.
+- NEVER let power cords or cables lay in water. - NEVER stand in water while AC power from the generator is being transferred to a load.

+- NEVER use damaged or worn cables or cords when connecting equipment to the generator.
+Inspect the insulation for cuts. - NEVER grab or touch a live power cord or cable with wet hands.
 The possibility exists of electrical shock, electrocution or death.